-Professors may require papers, projects, or other examinations as components of the final grade.
+Professors may require papers, projects, or other assessments as components of the final grade.
 The professor may, at his or her discretion, arrange for anonymous grading.
 The School's anonymous grading policy also applies to such projects.

-C. REQUIRED COMPLETION DATE FOR ALL COURSE WORK
+D. REOUIRED COMPLETION DATE FOR ALL COURSE WORK

-TAKE-HOME FINAL EXAMINATION
+1. TAKE-HOME FINAL EXAMINATION